corndeladmin/DevOps-Unit-11-Workshop/README.md

 ## Pre-requisites

-You will need to get the sample Globex database running on your machine.
+You will need to get the sample Globex database running in your browser.

-Clone this repository and follow the [set-up instructions](./Globex-Database/README.md).
+Open this repo **in GitHub Codespaces** and follow the [set-up instructions](./Globex-Database/README.md).

 ## Part 1 - Messing Around With SQL